 These springs provide a consistent water temp of about 70-72 degrees, making the area ideal for the manatee.
 Manatees can be found year-round in the bay.
 However, the population rises dramatically during the cold, winter months of December-February.

 The manatees found in Florida are of the West Indian Species.
 Manatees are generally saltwater animals.
 However, recent studies have shown that manatees need to have access to fresh water.
 This helps them to regulate the salts within their bodies.

 Manatees, cannot survive in water temps below 68 degrees.
 They like to spend as much as 50% of their day submerged sleeping, rising about every 20 minutes for air.

-Manatees are herbivores and are plant eaters, sometimes known a Sea Cows.
+Manatees are herbivores and plant eaters, sometimes known as Sea Cows.
 When eating they resemble cows grazing on land.
 They are peaceful in nature.

 Female manatees generally tend to be heavier than their male counterparts.
 They can weigh as much as 2000 lbs.

 Females give birth year-round, therefor you may see several calves at various ages within the springs.
 Calves can come to the surface on their own for their first breath.
 Gestation is 12 months and weaning is usually complete in 12-18 months.